It’s August. Already.

 Just a few short months (or was it weeks? days? minutes?) ago, teachers slipped free from their classrooms for an all-too-brief break.

 McCourt was an unlikely educator.
 He was born into poverty in New York, the son of Irish immigrants.
 His family returned to Ireland when he was just a child, where the family remained miserably poor.
-McCourt attended school only until the age of 13, and never completed his high school education.
+As a result, McCourt attended school only until 13 and never completed his high school education.
 Ironic, considering he ended up spending the majority of his adult life in a high school classroom.

-He was the type of teacher that makes students anticipate August.
+He was the type of teacher that made students anticipate August.

 What made McCourt a success as a teacher?
 A few of my observations of his life and work:

-McCourt regaled his students with stories from his “miserable Irish childhood,” the very stories which became the basis of Angela’s Ashes.
+McCourt regaled his students with stories from his “miserable Irish childhood,” the same stories which became the basis of Angela’s Ashes.

-How fortunate for those students that McCourt forged his own path, and was true to his authentic self.
+How fortunate for those students that McCourt forged his path and was true to his authentic self.
 He empowered his students to do the same.

 “Instead of teaching, I told stories,” he wrote in Teacher Man.
 “Anything to keep them quiet and in their seats.
 They thought I was teaching.
 I thought I was teaching.
 I was learning.”